flipperdevices/flipperzero-firmware/README.md

 - Support for multiple portals
 - Enter AP name on the Flipper
+- Scan nearby APs and clone their SSID (good idea leedave!)
 - Add a config file for general app settings
 - Create cleaner log files that are easier to read
+- Randomize mac address so that the network shows up as a new network each time
 - Clean up code & implement best practices

 ## License